-Year Project Description Cost Estimated 2025 & 2026 Ellis Creek/East Bay Drive Fish Passage.
+Year Project Description Cost Estimated 2024, 2026, 2028 Property Acquisition.
+This project identifies strategic properties to acquire, preserve, or restore aquatic functions and provide additional functions, such as water quality improvement and flood attenuation.
+This project will be funded mostly through grants and loans. \$392,500 2028, 2029 Ellis Creek/East Bay Drive Fish Passage.
 This project will replace an undersized culvert with a fish passable structure, located near the estuary in Priest Point Park.
-This project will be funded mostly through grants and loans. \$2,000,000 2026 & 2027 Mission Creek/East Bay Drive Fish Passage.
+This project will be funded mostly through grants and is expected to start as a pre-design project to conduct an alternative analysis prior to moving forward with construction. \$2,000,250 2028, 2029 Mission Creek/East Bay Drive Fish Passage.
 This project will replace an undersized and substandard culvert with a fish passable structure, located near the recently restored estuary in Priest Point Park.
-This project will be funded mostly through grants and loans. \$1,800,000 2026 & 2027 Indian Creek Fish Passage in the Vicinity of Wheeler Ave and Central Street.
+This project will be funded mostly through grants and loans. \$1,890,000

+Year Project Description Cost Estimated 2029 Woodard Creek/Woodard Trail Fish Passage.
+This project will This project will replace an undersized culvert with a fish passable structure and reduce the need for beaver management at this location. \$84,000 2029 Indian Creek Fish Passage in Vicinity of Wheeler Ave.
 This project replaces a fish passage barrier on Indian Creek.
-This project will be funded mostly through grants and loans. \$1,140,000
+This project will be funded mostly through grants and loans. \$147,000